damienmckenna/metatag/README.txt

 * Alternative hreflang
   https://www.drupal.org/project/hreflang
+  An alternative to the Metatag:hreflang module.
+Automatically outputs
-  Output <link rel="alternate" hreflang="x" href="http://" /> meta tags for
+  <link rel="alternate" hreflang="x" href="http://" /> meta tags on every page
-  each language available on the site.
+  for each language/locale available on the site.
+Also does not provide any way of overriding the values or setting the x-default value.

 * Domain Meta Tags
   https://drupal.org/project/domain_meta